fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 Ubuntu is ideal for beginners that favour a fixed release cycle.
 Given its two types of editions one with long support periods, it gives users a lot of choice for when they will need to upgrade their system.

 Ubuntu is a very popular base for other distributions.
-I am not going to cover all Ubuntu derivatives, some that I will not cover separately that are of note include [KDE neon](https://neon.kde.org/), [Pop!_OS](https://pop.system76.com/) and [Zorin OS](https://zorin.com/os/).
+I am not going to cover all Ubuntu derivatives, some that I will not cover separately that are of note are [KDE neon](https://neon.kde.org/), [Linux Lite](https://www.linuxliteos.com/), [TUXEDO OS](https://www.tuxedocomputers.com/os) and [Zorin OS](https://zorin.com/os/).
+I am not covering these distributions separately as I do not see them as innovative enough to warrant it.
+This is not to insult the developers, they are perfectly acceptable distributions to use and I can definitely see work that went into them, but I do not have enough to mention about them to warrant a separate section.

-KDE neon is sort of a semi-rolling release distribution as its core system software is based on Ubuntu LTS releases but its KDE software is bleeding edge.
+KDE neon is a semi-rolling release distribution as its core system software is based on Ubuntu LTS releases but its KDE software is bleeding edge.
 It is not especially beginner friendly and its ideal users are KDE fans that want to try out the latest KDE software as soon as it is published.

+Linux Lite is a beginner-friendly and fairly light Ubuntu LTS-based distribution.
+It has a beautiful default look that resembles Windows.

+TUXEDO OS is a beginner-friendly Ubuntu LTS-based distribution developed by TUXEDO Computers in Germany.
+It has its own control centre.

 Zorin OS uses a Windows-like layout and is aimed at beginners as well.